valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-backend-libraries.md

 The following features were added:

-* **Added support for a new custom ExternalFormFieldType.**
+* **Added support for custom FormFieldDataresolvers.**

-  This allows Valtimo implementations to load data from any domain.
-For example a form field could have a key like "custom:domainName:propertyName".
+  Introducing support for creating ExternalFormFieldResolvers that implement a new support(String name) method.
+  The goal is to let implementation teams define their own FormFieldDataresolvers outside the ExternalFormFieldType enum definition.
+  Form keys should be able to define a key like so "anyDataSource.propertyName".
+  Note: the old support(ExternalFormFieldType) method is being deprecated.

 * **New feature2**